How to build your latent Markov model -- the role of time and space: Overview of model classes and the choice thereof

 \subsection{Basic model formulations}

-Latent Markov models provide a flexible, hierarchical framework by distinguishing the \textit{observation process} --- corresponding to the observed data sequence --- from the underlying latent \textit{state process}.
-In many applications, the observation process is regarded as a noisy version of the state process, with the latter typically (though not always) being of primary interest.
+Latent Markov models provide a flexible hierarchical framework by distinguishing the \textit{observation process} --- corresponding to the data sequence $\{X_t\}$ observed at time points $t \in \{ t_1, \ldots, t_T \}$ --- from the underlying latent \textit{state process} $\{S_t\}$.
+Note that we use uppercase letters of $X_t$ and $S_t$ to represent random variables, while lowercase letters correspond to realisations of the processes.
+In many applications, the observation process is regarded as a noisy version of the state process, with the latter typically (though not always) being of primary interest \citep{patterson2017statistical, mcclintock2020uncovering,auger2021}.
 In the most basic model formulations, the evolution of the states over time is modelled as a Markov process, while the distribution of the observation at time $t \in \{ t_1, \ldots, t_T \}$ is completely determined by the underlying state $s_{t}$, as illustrated in Figure~\ref{fig:depStructure}.
-In all model classes considered below, the observation process is therefore fully specified by the conditional distribution $f(x_t|s_t)$ (and possibly additional fixed covariates), where $f$ denotes either a density or a probability mass function.
-For continuous-time models, this implies that the snapshot property needs to be satisfied, meaning that the observation is only allowed to depend on the underlying state at that time instant (such as blood biomarkers depending only on the health status at the time of the measurement) and not any previous states in a time interval prior to the observation (such as the distance travelled by an animal depending on the trajectory of the continuous-time behavioural state process); see \citet{glennie2022} for more details on the snapshot property and its violations.
+In all model classes considered below, the observation process is therefore fully specified by the conditional distribution $f(x_t \mid s_t)$, where $f$ denotes either a density or a probability mass function.
+For continuous-time models, this implies that the snapshot property needs to be satisfied, meaning that the observation is only allowed to depend on the underlying state at that time instant (such as blood biomarkers depending only on the health status at the time of the measurement) and not any previous state in a time interval prior to the observation (such as the distance travelled by an animal depending on the trajectory of the continuous-time behavioural state process); see \citet{glennie2022} for more details on the snapshot property and its violations.
 In the following, we present each model class in its most basic model formulation, briefly discussing typical extensions below.